T-18/T-18/README.md

 ## Who Am I?

-I'm an Indian Undergraduate Student currently undertaking a Bachelors in Information Technology Engineering from KJ Institute of Engineering and Technology.
+I'm an Information technology undergraduate; Currently undertaking Bachelor's in Information Technology Engineering from KJ Institute of Engineering and Technology.
 I'm a Cloud Practitioner who loves to solve real-time problems along with other General-Purpose Languages like C and Java.
-I'm passionate about Machine learning, and Web Development with an active interest in writing blogs on websites like Medium and Blogspot.
-Basically just an Information technology undergraduate who loves to solve problems, seeking to leverage acquired academic knowledge and experience to solve real world problems.
+I'm passionate about Web Development with an active interest in writing blogs on websites like Medium and Blogspot.

 - 🔭 I’m currently contributing to some open source.
 - 🌱 I’m currently learning various new technologies.